Platform + Add-On Roll-Up Approach

 Bolt-On Growth

-- Entry multiple: 3.5x - 7.0x
+- Entry multiple: ~5.0x - 7.0x — accretive vs. platform entry

 - All add-ons in the platform's legal sub-sector

-- Geographic expansion across Tier 1/2 states
+- Geographic and practice-line expansion

 Best-in-Class Technology Stack